Philipeano/Konveyor/README.md

 ### Main features

-- A staff member (attendant) initiates a delivery order
+- A staff member (attendant) initiates a delivery order (a delivery order contains one or more well-documented packages).
-- A delivery order contains one or more well-documented packages
+- A staff member updates order (and/or package) status as necessary.
-- A staff member updates order (and/or package) status as necessary
+- Customers and staff members can track delivery orders and packages.
-- Customers and staff members can track delivery orders and packages
+- Customers can create user profiles (for subsequent orders) by signing up.
-- Customers can create user profiles (for subsequent orders) by signing up
+- Customers can get cost estimates for their intended package(s) from the portal.
-- Customers can get cost estimates for their intended package(s) from the portal
+- Administrators configure roles, cost parameters, locations and other fundamental settings.